Puerto Rico: Economy

 Puerto Rico is classified as a high income economy by the World Bank and International Monetary Fund.
 It is considered the most competitive economy in Latin America by the World Economic Forum and ranks highly on the Human Development Index.
 According to World Bank, gross national income per capita in Puerto Rico in 2020 was $21,740.
 Puerto Rico's economy is mainly driven by manufacturing (primarily pharmaceuticals, textiles, petrochemicals and electronics) followed by services (primarily finance, insurance, real estate and tourism); agriculture represents less than 1% of GNP.
-In recent years, it has also become a popular destination for MICE (meetings, incentives, conferencing, exhibitions), with a modern convention centre district overlooking the Port of San Juan.
+In recent years, it has also become a popular destination for MICE (meetings, incentives, conferencing, exhibitions), with a modern convention center district overlooking the Port of San Juan.

 Responsibility for San Juan port inspections lies with PPQ.
 So high is the volume of cargo traffic that between 1984–2000 the San Juan PPQ station recorded 7.74% of all interceptions, #4 in the country, #2 for insects and #3 for pathogens.
 Most species are originally from South America or elsewhere in the Caribbean due to PR's position as an intermediary on the way to the mainland.
 This is one of the worst locations for cut flowers and other plant parts – both in terms of number of problems and diversity of species – for insects in plant parts in baggage, and for pathogens in plant parts in baggage and cargo.
 Pathogen interceptions were dramatically (17%) higher 1999–2000 than in 1985–1986.

-Puerto Rico's geography and political status are both determining factors for its economic prosperity, primarily due to its relatively small size; lack of natural resources and subsequent dependence on imports; and vulnberability to U.S. foreign policy and trading restrictions, particularly concerning its shipping industry.
+Puerto Rico's geography and political status are both determining factors for its economic prosperity, primarily due to its relatively small size; lack of natural resources and subsequent dependence on imports; and vulnerability to U.S. foreign policy and trading restrictions, particularly concerning its shipping industry.